Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 ![CreateAssetBundle_NewProject](images/CreateAssetBundle_NewProject.png)

+.
-It will automatically give you a SampleScene with MainCamera and DirectionalLight
+It will automatically give you a SampleScene with Main Camera and Directional Light

+.
 ![CreateAssetBundle3](/documentation/images/CreateAssetBundle3.PNG)

 .
 ## Build Settings

 Change the build platform:
-- Android on Windows, or iOS on a Mac.

 - Click: **File / Build Settings…**
-- Select the **Android** Platform and click **Switch Platform**.
+- Select the **Android** Platform on Windows, or **iOS** on a Mac.

-### Image - Android Platform:
+- Click **Switch Platform**.

+This will take a while, afterwards you can simply close the Build Settings view by clicking on the X in the upper right corner.
+.
 ![CreateAssetBundle4](/documentation/images/CreateAssetBundle4.PNG)

-This will take a while, afterwards you can end the Build Settings view.
+.
 ## Folders
 In the Project panel right click on **Assets** and select **Create / Folder** from the context menu.
 Create the folders **AssetBundles**, **Editor**, **Materials**, and **Prefabs**.
 ### Image - Assets Folders: